Cubid-Me/cubid-docs/webhook-intro.md

 8. **User Deactivated**: Triggered when a user's CUBID account is deactivated or suspended, requiring their account in your App to be locked.

-9. **User Reactivated**: Triggered when a deactivated user reactivates their CUBID account, allowing them to regain access to your App.

-10. **Password Reset Triggered**: Triggered when a user initiates a password reset process, allowing you to lock the session and prompt re-authentication.

 These webhooks ensure your App can adapt dynamically to identity events, improving security, user experience, and trust in real-time.

 ---